karinashah/recipes-ratings-analysis/README.md

 ### Interesting Aggregates

 For this section, we looked at the relationship between the time it takes to make the recipe, in minutes, and the number of steps for a given recipe.
-We made this new DataFrame, and used data visualization to plot the relationship:
+We made this new DataFrame, that groups recipes by their total time and calculates the average number of steps for each time interval:

 | minutes | n_steps   |
 |---------|----------|